 Step 2: Competitor content

-Competitors with similar buyer personas provide another opportunity for new blog post ideas.
+Competitors with similar buyer personas and service offerings provide another opportunity for new blog post ideas.
 What are they publishing and which content is getting the most attention?
-Look for opportunities to expand on topics where they’ve only scratched the surface.
-Or, look for topics where you might provide a different point of view.
+Look for opportunities to expand on topics where your competitors have only scratched the surface.
+And, look for topics where you might provide a different point of view.

 You can also read what people are saying in the comments section.
 Do they have more questions or interests in adjacent topics?